jeffpoulton/locked-in/agent-os/product/mission.md

 **Locked In** is the only accountability coach that refunds you based on your success.
 Unlike coaches or apps that charge monthly fees regardless of results, Locked In flips the model: deposit your own money upfront, complete your daily habit, and earn it all back.
 Miss a day that had a reward?
 That money is forfeited - creating real stakes that drive real action.

-Here's the twist: you never know which days have rewards or how much they're worth.
+Here's the twist: you never know which days have rewards or how much they're worth - and you won't find out until tomorrow.
+Complete your habit today, then check back tomorrow to see if there was a reward waiting.
 It's the same psychology that makes games hard to put down - that "maybe today's the day" feeling - except it's pushing you toward the gym instead of pulling you toward your phone.

 ## Users